 Par.
-22. In those parts where the majority of the inhabitants are not Esthonian but local minority nationals, the business language in the local self-government institutions can be in the language of these minority nationals, whilst everybody has the right to use the State language in such institutions.
-The local self-government institutions in which the language of the minority is used must in their intercourse with State institutions employ the State language, as also with other local self-government institutions where the language of this minority nationality is not used.
+22. In those parts where the majority of the inhabitants are not Esthonian but local minority nationals, the business language in the local selfgovernment institutions can be in the language of these minority nationals, whilst everybody has the right to use the State language in such institutions.
+The local self-government institutions in which the language of the minority is used must in their intercourse with State institutions employ the State language, as also with other local self-government institutions where the language of this minority writing of their own language.

-Par.
-23. Citizens of German, Russian, and Swedish nationality have the right to address themselves to the State Central institutions in the writing of their own language.
 The use of the language of these nationals in Court, as also in the institution of self-government, will be decided in detail by special law.